julianmina00/keeper/README.md

 }
 ```

-The keys, the door and the keeper are placed in random **Positions**.
-The maze can always be solved.
+The keys, the door and the keeper are randomly placed.
+The maze is always solvable.

 ```java
 package tws.keeper.model;